andalenavals/basic_tools/README.md

     $ python matching.py --file=psf_cat_232382_1.fits --fileref=COADD_MOF.fits --fields 'CM_T' 'EXT_MOF' --d2d=0.0001 --filename=OUT.fit

   After this run the file OUT.fit will have all the information than psf_cat_232382_1.fits and two additional fields 'CM_T' 'EXT_MOF.
  However, all those rows where the two dimentional separation was higher thatn 1e-4 degree will return None, i.e, they are skipped.

   If the --filename is the same than the --file, it will be overwritten.

-# 5) readcatalog.py
+# 5) readcatalog.py Each catalogs demands its own version of reading
-  Each catalogs demands its own version of reading the files, the folling script have 3 examples of how to read catalogs and plot the zone of the sky they cover (Each example are in the function read_alldata, read_alldata2 and read_alldata3).
+  the files, the folling script have 3 examples of how to read catalogs and plot the zone of the sky they cover (Each example are in the function read_alldata, read_alldata2 and read_alldata3).

   HOW TO RUN

     $ python readcatalog.py --explist=../DESWL/psf/astro/all_zones.riz --fields 'ra' 'dec' --inpath=/home2/dfa/sobreira/alsina/catalogs/y3a1-v23/ --outname=yv23.png

- # 6) difference.py
-  This script substracts from one column some specific values that are in other.

-  HOW TO RUN

-     $ python difference.py --files allzones.riz zone02.riz zone03.riz

-  In this example, it is substracted from allzones.riz the expousues in the files zone02.riz and zone03.riz